-Apollo Clone goes Anti-White Collar; Announces new single The Darkness
+Apollo Clone goes Pop Punk; Announces new single Something to Die For

 Artwork by @ivy_inks

-(May 24th, 2021) - Chicago native alternative hip hop artist Apollo Clone announces the debut of his new single “The Darkness" (feat.
-Dawzee.)
-Endorsed by celebrities spanning from DJ Cutthroat of Atlanta to Swae Lee & 2 Chainz, the self-proclaimed pioneer of the Anti-Rap genre has crossed over to the dark (or even darker side) with the May 14th premiere.
+(Aug 16th, 2021) - Chicago native alternative hip hop artist Apollo Clone announces the debut of his new single “Something to Die For."
+Endorsed by celebrities spanning from DJ Cutthroat of Atlanta to Swae Lee & 2 Chainz, the self-proclaimed pioneer of the Anti-Rap genre has crossed over to the lighter side with the July 30th premiere.

 A passionate music lover from a young age, Apollo Clone discovered a proclivity towards singing and writing shortly after high school.
 When the shift to college had him transmute somber feelings and apprehensions into journaled lyrics, he soon got into rap & hip hop, continuously penning down emotional numbers to express depression and anxiety.
 Self-composition imminently followed as he found music to be a cathartic channel in actualizing emotional freedom.